-Self invested personal pensions (SIPPs) are DIY private pensions.
-They’re a bit like the difference between paying for someone to assemble your flatpack furniture for you and building it yourself.
-To make this option work well, it helps to have experience and knowledge of investments, and to be prepared to do some research.
-Some people opt for DIY because they want more control, and because they’re hoping to achieve higher gains by the time it comes to retiring.
+Self-invested personal pensions (SIPPs) are private pensions where you manage the investments yourself.
+To draw an analogy, if a standard personal pension is equivalent to paying someone to build your flatpack furniture for you, a SIPP is the equivalent of building it yourself.
+To make this option work well, it helps to have experience and knowledge of investing and to be prepared to do some research.
+Some people opt for a SIPP because they want more control and because they’re hoping to achieve higher gains by the time it comes to retiring.

 - Suitable for those with less experience in investing.

 - Choose a fund or selection of funds that broadly match the investment strategy you are looking for.
 Some personal pensions give you more freedom to choose, which blurs the lines a little.

 - The specifics of your investments are managed by the fund’s investment experts.

 - Charges tend to be lower than for SIPPs.

 Management of your pension investments is down to you.
 This gives you much more control, but also means you take on more responsibility for your scheme’s performance.